Personal Budget: What Is It And Why Do I Need One?

 Once you’ve got your emergency fund in place, you can start paying down debt, if you have any.
 Getting rid of your debt means you’ll have room in your monthly budget for other expenses and goals.
 And starting early on saving for retirement is important as well because the longer you save and the more money you save, the more you’ll have for retirement, making it less likely that you’ll have to continue working past the typical retirement age.

 After that, what goals you decide on are completely up to you.
-Do you want to buy a house in two years?
+Do you want to budget for a house in 2 years?
 Figure out how much you’d need to save each month for a down payment.
 Planning a big vacation next summer?
 Create a savings account and start tucking money away.
 A good budget, with space allocated for your savings goals, will help you get there.

 Keeping Up With It